RoundSalmon4/AppVerifierBG/CONTRIBUTING.md

   verified against GitHub attestations before each build
 - ~~[soupslurpr/AppVerifier](https://github.com/soupslurpr/AppVerifier) — entries from the upstream
-  internal database that are not already covered by Privacy Guides are preserved~~ Removed as upstream source 6/2/2026 — all 91 preserved entries with Source.APPVERIFIER are also backed by Privacy Guides sources.
+  internal database that are not already covered by Privacy Guides are preserved~~ Removed as upstream source 6/2/2026 — All entries unique to the upstream remain preserved as-is.

 Individual contributions to the internal database are not accepted.
 If you would like an app to be added, please submit it to [privacyguides/verified-apps](https://github.com/privacyguides/verified-apps/issues/new?template=app-submission.yml).